linuxserver/docker-openssh-server/README.md

 It is also possible to run multiple copies of this container with different ports mapped, different folders mounted and access to different private keys for compartmentalized access.

+**TIPS**
+You can volume map your own text file to `/etc/motd` to override the message displayed upon connection.
+You can optionally set the docker argument `hostname`

 ## Support Info